lamberta/devkit-doc/api/math.md

 1. `angle {number}`
 2. Return: `{number}`

-Normalize an angle to be within the range -PI to PI.
-*Currently does not work with negative angles.*
+Normalize an angle to be within the range -PI to PI. *Does not work with negative angles.*

 ~~~
 angle.normalize(6) => -0.28318